Malav5372/HyperPOpt/README.md

 Set up an Environment to organize Experiments and Optimization results.
 <br>
-Any Experiments or Optimization rounds we perform will use our active Environment.
+Any Experiments or Optimization rounds I perform will use my active Environment.

 ```python
 from HyperPOpt import Environment, CVExperiment